 Hotels like Hilton, Holiday Inn Express, and InterContinental Hotel Group, offer complimentary breakfast so you’d want to try.

 What Can You Do at Night in Amsterdam?

 The nightlife of Amsterdam is really famous so is not something to be missed out on.
 While Amsterdam looks gorgeous at night as the city lights up to some new experiences.

 The Amsterdam Light Festival is huge, music concerts in a concert hall like Concertgebouw, dance the night away with the famous DJs, seek out lounge bars and dining, and in fact, visiting museums at night is fun too.

 Being one of the most popular cities in Europe, travelers have mentioned a few Money Saving tips that will help you while you’re in Amsterdam if it’s you’re visiting for the first time:

-- Get an Amsterdam Pass that offers you free tickets to many attractions that start with €65/ day.
+- Get an Amsterdam Pass that offers you free tickets to many attractions that start at €65/ day.

 - Beer at hostels is €2 even if you’re not staying, Belushi’s Bar is also very popular amongst the locals.